 DET provides desktop support to agencies on the state network.
 These services include recommendations and procurement services for hardware, configuration, and imaging of new devices, software deployment and management, and operating system and software patching.
 These core services ensure consistency and security across the state network.
-DET's Desktop Roles and Responsibilities document outlines the services DET provides and what responsibilities agencies like the WEC have to maintain their desktops in a secure manner.
-The document can be found here:
+DET's Desktop Roles and Responsibilities document outlines the services DET provides and what responsibilities agencies like the WEC have to maintain their desktops in a secure manner.7 a.
+Infected Workstation Support